Your Odds of Suffering a House Fire And What to Do to Keep Your Family Safe

 Remain low

-The air can be as hot as 600 degrees F (315 degrees C) or even hotter at eye level, which can burn your lungs and melt your clothing.
+The air can be as hot as 600 degrees F (315 degrees C) or even hotter at eye level, which can burn your lungs and melt your clothing, illustrating the severe odds of suffering a house fire.
 Although heated, the air close to the ground can be as chilly as 100 degrees F. Near the floor, the air will also be less smoky.
 Stay away from the smoke by getting as low to the ground as you can.
 Do not get up if your escape plan calls for heading downstairs.
 You can either down the steps on your stomach or on your hands and knees.

 Learn how to safely touch doors